 - At last, hit Apply then OK to confirm the changes made so far.

 7] Purge Location Cache

-If you keep the location setting ON inside Windows 11 and travels from one location to another pretty often, there is a possibility of stored cache here as well.
+If you keep the location setting ON inside Windows 11 and travel from one location to another pretty often, there is a possibility of a stored cache here as well.
 To purge this cache, you need to do the following –

 - Right-click on the Windows icon and select Settings.